-We’ve applied 26 handy labels to the 100 great animations in our list.
-Here you’ll find all the films made by Disney.
+We’ve applied 26 handy labels to the 100 great animated movies in our list.
+Here you’ll find the best Disney movies.

 But how many have you seen?
 Take our poll to find out.